-The Division of Operations' policies and practices helped NYU achieve Mayor Bloomberg's PLAnyc Challenge by reducing emissions by 30%, four years ahead of schedule.
+The Office of Sustainability's policies and practices helped NYU achieve Mayor Bloomberg's PLAnyc Challenge by reducing emissions by 30%, four years ahead of schedule.
 NYU continues to work deliberately to minimize our environmental impact through energy saving, recycling practices, and sustainable landscaping.
 We are committed to using resources more efficiently and supporting co-generation power.
 It is NYU’s goal to reduce our greenhouse gas emissions by 50% by the year 2017.
 We will continue to find innovative ways to reduce our impact even further.
 With an objective of obtaining a net zero carbon footprint, NYU has signed the American College and University Presidents’ Climate Commitment, pledging that we will work diligently to become climate neutral by the year 2040.

 The Office of Sustainability was created with the aim of improving New York University’s environmental footprint through operations, education, and research.